Kerrnel/Aerialist/README.md

 		Crontab like selection of season
 			See "STABLE" below
-		(e.g. Fireplace at night in Winter, Places, Animals by weekday)
+		(e.g. Fireplace at night in Winter, Places, Animals, Sports by weekday)

 	* Usage - For Terminal invocation or called by xscreensaver